 2 Diversification does not ensure a profit or protect against loss in declining markets.
 Alternative investments involve limited access to the investment and may include, among other factors, the risks of investing in derivatives, using leverage, and engaging in shorts sales, a practice which can magnify potential losses or gains.
 Alternative investments are speculative and involve a high degree of risk and volatility.

-3Alternative investments are intended for qualified and suitable investors only.
+3Alternative investments are intended for qualified investors only.
 Alternative Investments such as derivatives, hedge funds, private equity funds, and funds of funds can result in higher return potential but also higher loss potential.
 Changes in economic conditions or other circumstances may adversely affect your investments.
 Before you invest in alternative investments, you should consider your overall financial situation, how much money you have to invest, your need for liquidity and your tolerance for risk.
 Alternative Investments are speculative and involve a high degree of risk.

 S&P 500 Total Return Index (U.S. stocks): A market-capitalization-weighted index that measures the market value of 400 industrial stocks, 60 transportation and utility company stocks and 40 financial issues.